CesiumGS/3d-tiles/README.md

 ## Overview

-3D Tiles define a spatial data structure and a set of tile formats designed for 3D and optimized for streaming and rendering  BIM/CAD, Phogrammetry, Point Clouds
+3D Tiles defines a spatial data structure and a set of tile formats designed for streaming and rendering 3D geospatial content such as Photogrammetry, 3D Buildings, BIM/CAD, Instanced Features, and Point Clouds.

 ## Specification